superblk/terve/README.md

 Pre-built binaries are provided for:

 - Linux (amd64, arm64)
-    - NOTE: arm64 build is not _tested_ by CI (GitHub-hosted runners do not currently support arm64)
-- MacOS (amd64)
+- MacOS (amd64, arm64)
 - Windows (amd64)

+NOTE: arm64 builds are not _tested_ by CI (GitHub-hosted runners do not currently support arm64)

 ## Setup